 Dr Matthew Cooke

-Dr Matthew Cooke is a Senior lecturer and Course Convenor of the Nutrition major within the Health Sciences degree.
+Dr Matthew Cooke is an Associate Professor and Convenor of the Nutrition major within the Health Sciences degree.
 Dr Cooke received his Bachelor of Science (Biomedical Sciences) with honours in 2001 and his PhD in Muscle Physiology, Performance and Nutrition from Victoria University in 2006.
 Dr Cooke went on to complete a Post-Doctoral Fellowship and Assistant Professorship at Baylor University in Texas and a Post-Doctoral fellowship in Clinical Exercise Physiology at the University of Queensland.
 Dr Cooke is currently an Honorary Fellow in the College of Health & Biomedicine, Victoria University.

 Dr Cooke is a reviewer for numerous scientific journals including: Journal of the International Society of Sports Nutrition, Scandinavian Journal of Medicine and Science in Sports, The Journal of Applied Physiology, National Strength and Conditioning Association, Applied Physiology, Nutrition and Metabolism.
 Nutrients, Plos One, and Sensor.
 Dr Cooke is currently on the editorial board of the Journal of the International Society of Sports Nutrition and is a member of the Nutrition Society of Australia and American College of Sports Medicine.

 Nutrition; Sport Science; Cell Biology and Biochemistry; Molecular Biology